 - Hold-down timer indicates the duration till which a route is forbidden from receiving updates.
 RIP will not receive any new updates for routes when it is in the hold-down state; its default value is 180 seconds.

-- Flush timer specifies how long a route can be retained in a routing table before getting flushed out when no new updates are received.
+- Flush timer specifies how long a route can be retained in a routing table ahead of getting flushed out when no new updates are received.
 Its default value is 240 seconds.

 Definition of OSPF